open-navigation/opennav_amd_demonstrations/docs/multi_computer_time_synchonization.md

 3. Verify

 On the client, run `chronyc tracking` and it should show that it is sychronizing.
 You should see its source as the server computer using `chronyc sources -v`.
 You should see the source on the server computer as remote servers.

+Reboot your computers.
+Now, both computers should remain synchronized!